Boeing CEO David Calhoun grilled by lawmakers as new whistleblower claims emerge

 Boeing's deadly Max crashes

-No one was seriously injured in Alaska Airlines incident, but the incident raised fresh concerns about the company's best-selling commercial aircraft.
+No one was seriously injured in the Alaska Airlines incident, but the mid-air blowout raised fresh concerns about the company's best-selling commercial aircraft.
 The National Transportation Safety Board and the Federal Aviation Administration are conducting separate investigations.

 "From the beginning, we took responsibility and cooperated transparently with the NTSB and the FAA," Calhoun said in remarks prepared for the hearing.
 He defended the company's safety culture.
 "We are taking comprehensive action today to strengthen safety and quality."